matti/k3sup-multipass/README.md

 404 page not found
 ```

-Let's fix this with a small socat based proxy running at good old 127.0.0.1
+Let's fix this with a small socat based proxy running at the good old 127.0.0.1
 ```
 $ k3sup-multipass proxy:enable test
 proxy to k3s-test enabled with --publish 127.0.0.1:80:80 --publish 127.0.0.1:443:443
 ```

-And now our ingress works in localhost (and you can use domains like test.localtest.me)
+And now our ingress works in the localhost (and you can use domains like test.localtest.me in your ingress objects)

 ```
 $ curl localhost